 The Best Shepherd’s Pie.
 Ever. is incredibly hearty, with beef and vegetables cooked in a savory gravy, topped with creamy mashed potatoes.
 The ultimate comfort food!

 That’s my happy St. Patrick’s Day greeting.

-Ben and I were going to hit up an all-you-can-eat St. Paddy’s Day buffet at Hy-Vee tonight (unlimited Reubens & corned beef?!) but I thought nah, lets keep it homemade with Irish Shepherd’s Pie!
+Ben and I were going to hit up an all-you-can-eat St. Paddy’s Day buffet at Hy-Vee tonight (unlimited Reubens & corned beef?!) but I thought nah, lets keep it homemade with The Best Shepherd’s Pie.
+EVER!

-I was kind of annoyed with myself for choosing to make this classic meat pie, originally known as Cottage Pie back in the 1790s, instead of going to the buffet.
+I was kind of annoyed with myself for choosing to make this classic meat pie, originally known as Cottage Pie back in the late 1700s, instead of going to the buffet.
 I figured it would take at least an hour to make.

 Turns out it was actually a cinch!
-Just brown ground beef with onions and garlic; cook in flour, chicken broth, tomato paste and other seasonings, then simmer ’til thick.
+Just brown ground beef with onions and garlic, cook in flour, chicken broth, tomato paste and other seasonings, then simmer until thick.

 Toss in some frozen veggies, and you’re nearly there!